lrscy/NLP-Assginments/HW1/Problem3/README.md

 ### How to run

 To run the code, you need to open it in Jupyter and click the "Run All" in "Cell" label.
-If you want to run single assignment, just copy and run the function corresponding to that problem.

 ## Configuration